Find your local bureau

 Charities

-A charity is allowed to provide services and benefits only for people of a certain religion or belief.
-This means that they can exclude people of other religions.
-The aims of the charity must be set out in their constitution or rules.
 For example, a charity may be set up to provide day-care services for members of the Jewish community.
-This isn't against the law as long as this is what the charity's constitution says they are doing.
+This isn't illegal as long as this is what the charity's constitution says they are there for.

 Religious organisations